artscorestudio/APYDataGridBundle/Resources/doc/export/create_export.md

     }
     ```

-    Voilà, you can export your grid in a csv file.
+    Voilï¿½, you can export your grid in a csv file.

 7. **Additional parameters**